alwaysbegrowing/arbor-contracts/spec/permissions.md

 ### Porter Admin

-Owner of the bondfactory contract.
+Owner of the BondFactory contract.

-Method only callable by this role `BondFactory.grantRole('ISSUER_ROLE')` `BondFactory.revokeRole('ISSUER_ROLE)` `BondFactory.setIsIssuerAllowListEnabled(bool)`
+Method only callable by this role:

+`BondFactory.grantRole('ISSUER_ROLE')`
+`BondFactory.revokeRole('ISSUER_ROLE)`
+`BondFactory.setIsIssuerAllowListEnabled(bool)`
 `BondFactory.grantRole('ALLOWED_TOKEN')`
 `BondFactory.revokeRole('ALLOWED_TOKEN)`
-`BondFactory.setIsTokenrAllowListEnabled(bool)`
+`BondFactory.setIsTokenAllowListEnabled(bool)`

 The Porter Admin can grant or revoke the `ISSUER_ROLE` & `ALLOWED_TOKEN` role, in addition to enabling or disabling the allow-list for creating new bonds or any tokens.
-This toggling the allow lists is not time-locked.
+This toggling of the allow lists is not time-locked.
 However, the admin role has the ability to be revoked.
-Disabling the allow lists then revoking this role would leave `BondFactory` in a fully unreversible permissionless state.
+Disabling the allow lists then revoking this role would leave `BondFactory` in a fully un-reversible permissionless state.

 ### Issuer - ISSUER_ROLE

 There are initially 0 issuers.
 Issuers are granted this role by the Porter Admin.

 Methods only callable by this role:

 `BondFactory.createBond()`

-If the allow-list is enabled - only addresses with this role can call the `createBond` method.
+If the allow-list is enabled, only addresses with this role can call the `createBond` method.

 ## BondToken

 ### Bond Owner

-The bond admin is passed into the `BondFactory.createBond` method.
+The bond admin is passed into the `BondFactory.createBond()` method.

 Methods only callable by this role:

 `Bond.withdrawExcessCollateral()`
 `Bond.withdrawExcessPayment()`
 `Bond.sweep()`
 `Bond.transferOwnership()`
 `Bond.renounceOwnership()`